Insurance and reinsurance in Ireland: overview

 Main activities.
 DIMA is the industry representative body for international insurance and reinsurance companies, insurance and reinsurance captives, and captive management companies established in Ireland.
 The association was set up in 1990, initially to represent captive managers who formed the first wave of Ireland's international (re)insurance sector.

 Areas of practice.
-Commercial litigation and dispute resolution.
+Commercial litigation and dispute resolution; insurance law.

-Defending an insurance broker in professional negligence proceedings arising from an allegation that Bloxham Stockbrokers are under insured for substantial claims.
+- Defended an insurance broker in professional negligence proceedings arising from an allegation that Bloxham Stockbrokers were under insured for substantial claims.

 Areas of practice.
 Corporate insurance.